Cornell-MAE-UG/fa25-portfolio-esg85/_projects/2025-thermo.md

 <h2>5.
 State-Point Cycle Model with Real Numbers</h2>
 <p>
-A full manufacturer thermodynamic test map is not publicly provided for this exact unit, so I build a realistic, citable state-point model using:
+A full manufacturer thermodynamic setup is not publicly provided for this exact unit, so I build a model using:
 </p>
 <ul>
   <li>(i) The unit's published annual electricity use</li>
   <li>(ii) The recommended compartment setpoints</li>
   <li>(iii) The common low-GWP domestic refrigerant <b>R-600a</b> (isobutane) used by many ENERGY STAR listed refrigerators</li>
-  <li>(iv) Published R-600a thermodynamic property tables</li>
+  <li>(iv) R-600a thermodynamic property tables</li>
 </ul>

 <h3>Chosen Representative Temperatures</h3>